-- A written acknowledgement of your complaint will be sent to you within two working days of receiving it.
+- A written acknowledgement of your complaint will be sent to you within three working days of receiving it.

-- You can expect that we will investigate the issues thoroughly and the Chief Executive will send a written response within twenty working days of receipt of your complaint, explaining the results of the investigation and any action taken.
+- You can expect that we will investigate the issues thoroughly and the Chief Executive will send a written response within twenty five working days of receipt of your complaint, or within an agreed timeframe, explaining the results of the investigation and any action taken.